 Our home is designed with a modern English Country Farmhouse vibe, so we added farmhouse flair to our design.
 We added a beautiful double

 Because we had saved so much on cabinets and labour costs etc.. we were able to upgrade our countertops.
 We chose a beautiful honed Carrera marble.
-(Would I choose marble again!?
-That’s a whole other post coming soon!!)
+(If you are wondering about marble in the kitchen check out: Should You Choose Marble Countertops?)
 The marble makes the whole kitchen feel so luxe and it’s beautifully cool for baking!